2022 Product Reliability

 The manufacture of Holy Stone ceramic capacitors is carried out in its modern high-tech facility in Taiwan.
 This facility uses modern, state-of-the-art equipment, with each process stage and materials carefully controlled.
 Statistical Process Control (SPC) is used at all process critical stages, to reduce manufacturing and product variations.

 Every manufacturing lot is subject to Destructive Physical Analysis (DPA) and Scanning Acoustic Microscopy (SAM).
-Sample testing (AQL) is also carried out for Solderability, Resistance to Solder Heat, Humidity, Temperature Cycling, Flexture of Substrate and Vibration.
+Sample testing (AQL) is also carried out for Solderability, Resistance to Solder Heat, Humidity, Temperature Cycling, Flexure of Substrate, and Vibration.

-100% electrical testing is carried out for Capacitance, Dissipation Factor, Voltage proof and Insulation Resistance.
-In addition to this electrical testing HolyStone conducts an ongoing program of Endurance testing to provide customers with reliability data applicable to actual applications.
+100% electrical testing is carried out for Capacitance, Dissipation Factor, Voltage proof, and Insulation Resistance.
+In addition to this electrical testing, HolyStone conducts an ongoing program of Endurance testing to provide customers with reliable data applicable to actual applications.

-Samples from a cross section of product types are place onto High Temperature Endurance Test, enabling reliability or F.I.T.
+Samples from a cross-section of product types are placed onto High-Temperature Endurance Test, enabling reliability or F.I.T.
 (Failures In Time) data to be calculated.